Film, Stage, and Voice Acting

 from improv comedy to mechwarriors

 Cheryl’s 17 years as a professional actor in the Seattle market included a wide variety of engagements across the acting spectrum.
-As she has recently moved to Los Angeles for her design career, she is open to new representation and opportunities.
+Formerly represented by MAM in the Seattle market, she is open to new representation and opportunities for her avocational work in the performing arts due to her recent move to Los Angeles for her role with Riot Games.
 Contact her via email for booking inquiries.

 - Traditional musical theater